Purpose of the Award

-The award will be presented annually
+The award will be presented annually for a worthy nominee.

-Entrants must be a current member of the AQA or IOQ.
+- Entrants must be a current member of the AQA or IOQ.

-Communication on the Award and requirements will be advised by Worksafe New Zealand in March of each year.
+- Communication on the Award and requirements will be advised by Worksafe New Zealand in March of each year.

-Companies must nominate themselves in writing to the Chief Inspector Extractives, Worksafe New Zealand
+- Companies must nominate themselves in writing to the Chief Inspector Extractives, Worksafe New Zealand

-Submissions will be judged by a group of Extractives Inspectors and chaired by the Chief Inspector Extractives, Worksafe New Zealand
+- Submissions will be judged by a group of Extractives Inspectors and chaired by the Chief Inspector Extractives, Worksafe New Zealand

-Submissions will present responses to the questions outlined in the judging criteria.
+- Submissions will present responses to the questions outlined in the judging criteria.
 Supporting material can be supplied to help demonstrate claims against the criteria.

-A site visit may take place as part of the evaluation process.
+- A site visit may take place as part of the evaluation process.

-The award will be presented in July of each year
+- The award will be presented in July of each year

 The entry will be judged on the submitted responses to the following questions: